chjiin/386A4/README.md

 Implementation of Banker's Algorithm in C Language.

 ## Installation
-Can be run using GCC compile commands or through Makefile.
+Can be run using GCC compile commands or through the Makefile file provided by Dr. Sukhjit Singh Sehra.
 ```
 make
 ./Question1 10 5 7 8